-Too few older adults know and understand their rights and options regarding health care, particularly long-term care, which, to quote the New York Court of Appeals, is “ruinously expensive.”
+Too few older adults know and understand their rights and options regarding long-term care (LTC), which, to quote the New York State Court of Appeals, is “ruinously expensive.”

-Many people simply do not want to face this issue, or somehow have faith that they will avoid needing long-term care.
-Some will dodge the need for ongoing care, of course, but most will not.
-According to the U.S. Department of Health and Human Services, “Someone turning age 65 today has almost a 70 percent chance of needing some type of long-term care services and supports in their remaining years."
-About 35 percent of aging individuals will need nursing facility care.
+Many people simply do not want to face this issue or somehow have faith that they will avoid needing such care when they get older.
+According to the U.S. Department of Health and Human Services, “Someone turning age 65 today has almost a 70 percent chance of needing some type of long-term care services and supports in their remaining years.”

-Here are some basic facts about Medicaid, which will help you understand the strategies discussed in this article.
 Unlike Medicare (which does not cover long-term care), Medicaid is a means-tested program.
-In other words, you can only own a small amount of money or property, have a low income, or both, in order to qualify.
+In other words, you can only own a small amount of money or property, have a low income, or both to qualify.

-As its name suggests, an asset protection trust is designed to protect your assets.
+As its name suggests, an asset protection trust is designed to protect one’s wealth.
 But, if designed correctly, this legal tool can serve other purposes as well.
 Typically, we think of creating an asset protection trust when someone is planning to apply for Medicaid.
-As noted above, an applicant can have very little money or property in his or her own name.
+As noted above, an applicant is only allowed to have a certain amount of money or property in their name.

 While assets can be transferred to family members or friends, there are often risks and disadvantages to doing so.
 In addition to the obvious issue of the trustworthiness of the individuals involved, there are risks that cannot be calculated.
-For example, will any of the individuals incur a debt or liability that exposes the transferred assets to collection by a creditor?
-Will any of the individuals get divorced, or pre-decease you?
-Also, low-basis assets (e.g., a house that was purchased many years ago for a price that is much less than its current fair market value) have the same low basis in the hands of the persons to whom they were transferred.
+For example, will any of the recipients incur a debt or liability that exposes the transferred assets to collection by a creditor?
+Will any of the individuals get divorced or pass away before you?
+Also, low-basis assets (e.g. a house that was purchased years ago for a much lower price than its current fair market value) have the same low basis in the hands of the persons to whom they were transferred.

-With a trust, upon your death, the same assets can be distributed to the same individuals, but now with a “step up” in basis to fair market value, resulting in your beneficiaries avoiding capital gains tax on the increase in value that accrued during your lifetime.
+With a trust, the same assets can be distributed to the same individuals upon your death, but with a “step up” in basis to fair market value.
+This means that your beneficiaries avoid capital gains tax on the increase in value that the trust assets accrued during your lifetime.

 Strategy #3: Private Annuities and Promissory Notes

-The challenge for the elder law attorney is to try to preserve at least some of the client's assets.
-Fortunately, a federal law enacted in 2006 provides the answer: a properly-worded and structured private annuity or promissory note.
-The idea is create a cash flow from the individual's assets that can be used to pay the nursing home during a reduced penalty period.
+The challenge is trying to preserve as much of an applicant’s assets as possible while still helping them qualify for Medicaid.
+Fortunately, a federal law enacted in 2006 provides the answer: a properly worded and structured private annuity or promissory note.
+The idea is to create a cash flow from the applicant’s assets that can be used to pay the nursing home during a shortened penalty period.

-Here is an illustration that will explain the strategy:
+Here is an example that will explain the strategy:

-Assume that Mom has $200,000 in the bank, and she needs nursing home care.
+Assume that Mom has $300,000 in the bank, and she needs nursing home care.
 She would like to apply for Medicaid and protect at least some of her assets at the same time, but she does not think it is possible.
-She is resigned to “spending down” her assets to the Medicaid level.
+She is resigned to “spending down” her assets to the Medicaid limit.

-Of course, the result is not as good as what could have been achieved if Mom had planned five years in advance, but, as a "last minute" strategy, it worked very well to save a good portion of Mom's assets.
+Of course, the result is not as good as what could have been achieved if Mom had planned ahead, but, as a last-minute strategy, it works very well to pass on a good portion of her assets to her family.

 Strategy #4: A Caregiver Agreement

-A Caregiver Agreement is an excellent strategy in many cases where extra services are needed or desired that would not be covered by Medicaid, and are outside the scope of what a nursing facility or home care attendants would provide.
+A personal care agreement is an excellent strategy in many cases where seniors want or require extra services that would not be covered by Medicaid and are outside the scope of what a nursing facility or home care company would provide.

-If the caregiver is to be paid in advance, the keys to creating an agreement that will be accepted by Medicaid are:
+If the caregiver is to be paid in advance, an agreement must have certain characteristics to ensure it will be accepted by Medicaid.
+These include:

 - The contract must specifically define the services provided and hours to be worked by the caregiver.